StackVista/stackstate-docs/stackpacks/add-ons/aad.md

     --values ./values.yaml
 ```

-## Upgrade the anomaly-detection chart
+## Upgrade the AAD Kubernetes service

-AAD service is released independently from StackState therefore you may benefit if you upgrade often.
+The AAD Kubernetes service is released independently from StackState, therefore you may benefit if you upgrade often.
-Upgrading the AAD service means getting corresponding helm chart and the AAD image and running AAD helm command.
+Upgrading the AAD Kubernetes service means getting corresponding helm chart and the AAD image and running AAD helm command.
 In the release notes at the bottom of this page you will find out what version of the helm chart is consistent with the image of AAD.
 You need to fetch specific version of helm chart (see example below):